Where we work

 4. Much of the world's water is contaminated

-According to the World Health Organization, each year almost 400,000 children under the age of five die from diarrheal diseases, which are often caused by poor sanitation and contaminated drinking water.
+According to the World Health Organization, diarrhoeal disease is the second leading cause of death in children under five years old and was responsible for the deaths of 370,000 children in 2019.
+These diseases are often caused by poor sanitation and contaminated drinking water.
 But it’s not only humans who rely on clean water.
 Animals and plants can’t survive without it either.

 You probably know that bacteria and chemical pollutants are bad news — but that’s not the only danger.
 For example, when freshwater sources are contaminated by salt (which can happen when ocean water surges into freshwater areas), the consequences can be devastating for the crops, livestock, and people that are reliant on freshwater.